 Apart from the historic monuments, during your walk here you will find several instagramable moments.

 The romantic experience: Open-air movie experience at Cine Paris in Plaka

 Nothing defines Greek summer as open air cinemas do.
 In fact, almost every Athenian neighbourhood has one.
 Cine Paris is one of the oldest open-air cinemas in Athens, and it’s still one of the most popular cinemas for the locals thanks to its fantastic location in Plaka, facing the Parthenon.
 It is open from May to September, screening mostly contemporary movies.

 Don’t forget to stroll around the streets of Plaka, either before or after the movie, as it is definitely a must.

 Star gazing at the National Observatory of Athens

 Let us take you to the stars!

-It was used for the first time at the eclipse of the sun on 30th August, 1905.
+used for the first time at the sun eclipse on 30th August 1905.

 Sail to the stunning Saronic Islands